Alexandar83/the-wall-api/README.md

 <br>
 - 2.3.1 Start a virtual environment

-- 2.3.2 Start the Redis and PostgreSQL containers:
+- 2.3.2 Start all dockerized services:

+  - *This script ensures that:*
-*This script ensures, that the Django migrations will be run after the PostgreSQL server is completely started*
+    - *The Django migrations will be run after the PostgreSQL server is completely started*
+    - *The Celery services are started after the image they're using is built*
+    - *The Celery beat is started after the Celery worker is completely initialized*

 ```bash
 config/docker/scripts/docker-compose-dev+migrations.sh
 ```